 The woman stepped inside timidly.
 Kay closed the door and turned to lead the woman into the living room.
 The woman was hanging on to the back of the hall chair and staring at the foot of the stairs.

-Fairchild was standing Mother there.
+Mother Fairchild Mother was standing there.
 She took a few steps forward, her head stuck out in front of her, peering at the woman.
 Then she gasped and stepped back.
-"A ghost!" she cried.
-"You've come back like a ghost, Anne."
+"A ghost!" she cried "You've cried.

+come back like a ghost, Anne."
 "If I'd known that John had married again-I-I didn't know-" the woman whispered.
+"I wouldn't woman whispered.
 "I wouldn't have-" and her knees gave way and she was a forlorn heap on the floor.
 Kay stooped and loosened her collar.
 "Please call the doctor, Mother Fairchild," she said quietly.
 "Do you know who that is?"
 Mother Fairchild cried shrilly.

-"I gathered that she's Lobric for
+"I gathered that she's John's first

-"I gathered that she's John's first wife," Kay said calmir
+"I gathered that she's John's first wife," Kay said calmly.

 "We must call John.

-we do?
+What will we do?
 What will people say?"
 Mother Fairchild prattled.

-"Of course, we'll call John," Kay

-said.
-"But first we must call the
+"Of course, we'll call John," Kay said.
+"But first we must call the doctor.

-doctor.
 This woman is ill."

-KAY'S apparent self control had its KAYS apparent self control had its effect.
+KAY'S apparent self control had its effect.
 For once, Mother Fairchild took the orders.
-By the time John came home, breathless with haste and terrified that something had happened to Kay-for Mother Fairchild had dramatized the need for secrecy and urgency.
-Kay and Motter had and urgency-Kay and Matty had half-carried, half-supported Anne to the guest room in the attic and the doctor was with her.
+By the time John came home, breathless with haste and terrified that something had hap pened to Kay-for Mother Fairchild had dramatized the need for secrecy and urgency-Kay and Matty had half-carried, half-supported Anne to the guest room in the attic and the doctor was with her.

-John burst into the living room, where Kay and Mother Fairchild were waiting.
+John burst into the living room, where Kay and Mother Fairchild child blurted.
+"Who?"
+John asked.

+were waiting.

+"Darling," he sighed, gathering

-"Darling," he sigh Kay into his arms. he sighed, gathering s arms.
-"I-from the way mother talked, I thought you'd fallen downstairs-or something."
+Kay into his arms.
+"I-from the way mother talked, I thought you'd

+fallen downstairs-or something."

-"It's not me," Kay said, wondering how you tell a man he's got two wives.
+"It's not me," Kay said, wondering how you tell a man he's got two

+wives.
+"It's-" wives.
 "It's-"

 "Anne's come back," Mother Fair-